BLBX-7/ET0731_Brian_Keegan_TaiRong/1. Mobile Application/2_Program_Details.md

 ```
 1. void mqttclient(String door_action): Used to publish MQTT message securly to ThingSpeak MQTT broker throught the use of ThingSpeak's certificate
 ```

-(Show image of program flow followed by the trust boundary)